XP to Ponder:

 party experience is to compensate lower-level characters for what they

-would learn when traveling with more powerful players or from marginally
+would learn when travelling with more powerful players or from marginally

 participating in battles with creatures that they would individually